ROCm/rocThrust/README.md

 ## Introduction

 Thrust is a parallel algorithm library.
 This library has been ported to [HIP](https://github.com/ROCm-Developer-Tools/HIP)/[ROCm](https://rocm.github.io/) platform, which uses the [rocPRIM](https://github.com/ROCmSoftwarePlatform/rocPRIM) library.
 The HIP ported library works on HIP/ROCm platforms.
+Currently there is no CUDA backend in place.

 ## Requirements